Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

-KAA uses the consistency loss calculated in Eq. (\ref{eq:loss_consistency}) as a regularization term for training KAqN to ensure the new knowledge acquisition is based on already attained knowledge.
+The consistency loss in Eq. (\ref{eq:loss_consistency}) is a regularization term for training KAqN, ensuring that the new knowledge acquisition is based on already attained knowledge.
 Therefore, the per-sample loss function in learning iteration $i$ can be formulated as the weighted sum of the prediction loss and the consistency loss:

-where $\beta(i)$, a real-valued parameter in the range $[0,1]$, is the performance-based acquisition-retention indicator (PARI) for balancing the acquisition of new knowledge and the retention of already attained knowledge. $\beta(i)$ is designed to be adjusted dynamically with respect to the learning needs.
+where $\beta(i)$, a real-valued parameter in the range $[0,1]$, is the performance-based acquisition-retention indicator (PARI) for balancing the acquisition of new knowledge and the retention of already attained knowledge. $\beta(i)$ is adjusted dynamically with respect to learning needs.
 Lower performance anticipated for KAqN on the task in learning corresponds to a greater need for continual learning and improvement on this task.
 Therefore, $\beta(i)$ is designed as a monotonically decreasing function of the estimated task performance, $\widehat{p}(i)$:

-where $\psi>1$ is a real-valued parameter defining the shape of the curve.
-In this study, $\psi$ is set to be 4.
+where $\psi>1$ is a real-valued parameter defining the shape of the curve, which is set to be 4 in this study.

-In Eq. (\ref{eq:beta(i)}), $\widehat{p}(i)$, the estimated classification accuracy of KAqN in learning iteration $i$, is obtained based on an EMA process:
+$\widehat{p}(i)$ in Eq. (\ref{eq:beta(i)}) estimates classification accuracy of KAqN in learning iteration $i$, obtained based on an EMA process:

 where $\widehat{p}(i-M)$ is the estimated accuracy of KAqN for the last learning cycle and $p(i-M)$ is the accuracy that KAqN actually achieved.
-When a prior measurement or estimation is not available, a default value, $\widehat{p}(0)$, representing KAqN's initial (low) performance, is used as a substitute.
+The EMA process ensures that the performance estimation is based on the entire record from past training cycles.
 The parameter $\omega$ is set to be $0.9$ in this study, meaning that the performance estimation puts more weight on the long-term trend than the most recent observation.

 Summing the loss function in Eq. (\ref{eq:total_loss}) over all the training data yields the total training loss.
 By minimizing this loss with respect to KAqN's learnable parameters in each learning iteration and across learning cycles, the classification model defined in Eq. (\ref{eq:classification model}) is optimized.
 The resulting classification model $\widetilde{C}$, described in Algorithm \ref{alg:KAAN}, is a foundation model for driving scene identification.